 Professional Internships for PhD Students (PIPS)

-In addition to the PhD research, every DTP-funded student is required to gain real world working experiences outside of the academic research laboratory through the BBSRC's Professional Internship for PhD Students.
+In addition to the PhD research, every BBSRC-funded student is required to gain real world working experiences outside of the academic research laboratory through the BBSRC's Professional Internship for PhD Students.
 The DTP student, in consultation with the supervisors and with support from Imperial's Careers Services, will pursue a minimum of three months at a placement site either in the UK, EU, or Overseas.
 Imperial College’s Careers Service has a successful track record of managing placement schemes and exposing students to non-academic environments through real-life workplace experience.
 All DTP students, whether based at Imperial or RHUL, will be able to take advantage of this service.
 The PIPS placement is between 3-18 months in length and is suggested to occur between the second and third year of the programme.
 For more information on Your PIPS within the DTP programme click here.

 Quantitative Skills Training